pfmc-assessments/Assessment_Class/README.md

 ## Overview:

 Applied Stock Assessment I and II are a two-quarter applied stock assessment series offered in collaboration with stock assessment scientists in the Fishery Resource Analysis and Monitoring Division at the Northwest Fisheries Science Center.
-The first course provides a review of population dynamic modeling basics and stock assessment data types, and then focuses on the details of processing fishery and survey data for use in stock assessment and running Stock Synthesis (SS3) stock assessment models.
-The second course focuses on developing, running, evaluating and documenting the base and sensitivity Stock Synthesis (SS3) models required for a stock assessment update submitted to the Pacific Fishery Management Council (PFMC) for use in management.
+The first course provides a brief review of population dynamic modeling basics and stock assessment data types, and then focuses on the details of processing fishery and survey data to develop a stock assessment update using Stock Synthesis (SS3) modeling platform.
+The second course focuses on developing, running, evaluating and documenting the Stock Synthesis (SS3) models required for a stock assessment update submitted to the Pacific Fishery Management Council (PFMC) for use in management.
+This year, the course also introduces the Fisheries Integrated Modeling System (FIMS), a next-generation stock assessment framework, to run the FIMS model in parallel with SS3, to help with future transition to FIMS.

 ## Course format:

 This is a hybrid course, with in-person and virtual participation available.
-Winter quarter, we will meet at UW in FSH 105.
-There is also a group meeting in person at Oregon State University.
+In person, we will meet at UW in FSH 105.
 For online login information, contact the instructors.

 ## Scheduled course times (subject to change based on participant schedules):

-Thursdays 9:00am-9:50am and Fridays 9:00am-9:50am
+Tuesdays 11:00am-11:50am and Thursdays 10:30am-11:20am

 ## FISH 576: Applied Stock Assessment I